johnMamish/verilog-common/tools/simpleasmparser/README.md

 1. For each instruction in your instruction set, implement a class derived from `simpleasmparser.SimpleAsmInstruction`.
 In `simpleasmparser.py` we've provided a couple examples for you.
 Each class must do 3 things:

     a.
 Provide a `parse()` method.
-The `parse()` method should take `self.argtext` (a string containing everything after the instruction keyword) and evaluate it according to your instructions semantics.
+The `parse()` method should take `self.argtext` (a string containing everything after the instruction keyword) and evaluate it according to your instructions semantics. `self.argtext` is filled out by the superclass before the instruction is parsed.

     b.
-Fill out the `self.size_words` member variable.
+During the `parse()` method, fill out the `self.size_words` member variable.
 This must give the size that the instruction will take up in memory words.
 It's used by the parser for determining label position.

     c.
 Provide an `emit()` method.
 The `emit()` method should produce a string containing data appropriate for a systemverilog `.hex` file representing the instruction.
 The `emit()` method may emit comments (like `// ...`) to make the resulting hex file easier to understand.